wlloyduw/SAAF/nodejs_template/README.md

 | **Field** | **Description** |
 | --------- | --------------- |
 | linuxVersion | The version of the linux kernel. |

+# Helper Functions

+### finish()

+This should be the last method called.
+It will return the final object containing all of the attributes collected.

+### inspectAll()

+Calls all inital inspect methods such as inspectPlatform, inspectCPU, ect.
+Should be called immediately after initalizing the Inspector.

+### inspectAllDeltas()

+Calls all methods that calculate deltas, such as inspectCPUDelta.
+This should be called at the end of your function, before calling the finish() method.

+### addAttribute(key, value)

+Add a custom attribute to the data return by SAAF.

+### getAttribute(key)

+Get an attribute already stored in SAAF.

+### addTimeStamp(key)

+Add a custom time stamp to SAAF.
+This will store the time in ms from when SAAF started to when this method was called.

+### consumeResponse(response)

+If using a POJO response object, use this method to pull the attributes from the object and add them to SAAF.

 &nbsp;